Skip to content

 Revisiting the Cost Escalation Curse of Nuclear Power: New Lessons from the French Experience

-Posted on February 4, 2026 by
+Posted on February 4, 2026February 11, 2026 by admin

 In several OECD countries such as the United Kingdom, the United States and France, nuclear power is envisioned as having a role to play alongside renewables to reduce greenhouse gas emissions.
 Leaving aside post-Fukushima-Daiichi safety concerns, the major issue for nuclear power is whether new builds could be achieved at reasonable costs.
 In fact, ever since the completion of the first wave of nuclear reactors in 1970, and continuing with the ongoing construction of new reactors in Europe, nuclear power seems to be doomed with the curse of cost escalation.
 This phenomenon has been studied for the U.S., and it has been argued that a heterogeneous nuclear fleet, which has made it difficult to learn from experience, can partially explain the escalation.
 The French nuclear power programme has followed a standardization strategy; however, previous cost assessments have also pointed to an increase in capital costs.
 This observation implies that even in the best economic conditions, cost escalation is inherent to nuclear power.